ESanchezLozano/GANnotation/README.md

 Release v2 (Nov.
 2019): Training script on its way

+Paper has been accepted to FG'2020, see citation below.

 NOTE: The re-training of the StarGAN using the triple consistency loss can be found [here](https://github.com/ESanchezLozano/stargan)